firebase/flutterfire/docs/remote-config/_get-started.md

     you <a href="https://support.google.com/firebase/answer/9289399#linkga"
            class="external">enable Google Analytics</a> in your project.

-1. When you use Remote Config for macOS, you need to the add [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing) capability in XCode.
+1. When you use Remote Config for macOS, you need to the add the [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing) capability in XCode.